elastic/apm-pipeline-library/vars/README.md

 Builds the Docker image for Kibana, from a branch or a pull Request.

 ```
-buildKibanaDockerImage(refspec: 'master')
+buildKibanaDockerImage(refspec: 'main')
 buildKibanaDockerImage(refspec: 'PR/12345')
 ```

-* refspec: A branch (i.e. master), or a pull request identified by the "pr/" prefix and the pull request ID.
+* refspec: A branch (i.e. main), or a pull request identified by the "pr/" prefix and the pull request ID.
 * packageJSON: Full name of the package.json file.
 Defaults to 'package.json'
 * baseDir: Directory where to clone the Kibana repository.
 Defaults to "${env.BASE_DIR}/build"
 * credentialsId: Credentials used access Github repositories.